Is it time to transfer?

 A full AA or AS degree is not necessarily the best path for all students interested in a Bachelors Degree at the U of U.

-By completing only the general education requirements for your Associate's degree (roughly 30 credit hours) at your Utah State school, you can get something called a "Letter of Completion" which will also clear you of the lower-level general education requirements at the U. You will want to work with the academic advisors at your school to determine which classes to take to receive the Letter of Completion.
+By completing only the general education requirements for your Associate's degree (roughly 30 credit hours) at your Utah State school, you can get something called an Interstate Passport which will also clear you of the lower-level general education requirements at the U. You will want to work with the academic advisors at your school to determine which classes to take to receive the Passport.

 Students do not need to have completed either of the first two options to transfer to the U. If you do not have one of the above "packages" then your credits will be evaluated individually and credit will be given for general education, major requirements etc based on the content of the courses you took.